JS-10/SQ_Project_9/README.md

 5. Execute the modified AppleScript using the Script Editor or run it through the terminal.

-# Model-Based Testing

-Our testing approach involves [brief description of the model-based testing method you adopted].
-Test scenarios cover [highlight specific aspects covered by the tests].

 # Feedback and Contributions

 We welcome feedback, bug reports, and contributions!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.